Chargent Payment Processing for Salesforce

 This field shows the last 4 digits of a credit card number.
 It is useful for tokenization configurations where the credit card number is deleted after a successful charge, or other applications where you want a simple way to know which card was used.

 A VisualForce page that you can add to the page layout to give you a summary of the card information - Type, Last 4, and Expiration Date.
 It appears green if the card is > 2 months from expiration, yellow if card is within 2 months of expiration, and red if the card is expired.

 If Manual Charge is NOT checked, we use a workflow rule to copy Balance Due to Charge Amount as we only ever charge the amount specified in the Charge Amount field.
 Make sure the Update Charge Amount workflow rule exists and is Activated, or replace this with your own workflow rule should you wish to calculate charges a different way.
-You can also bypass the Amount field entirely, hide it from the page, and simply use Charge Amount on its own for recurring or one-time charges.
-You can also use Workflow to default Manual Charge to TRUE (checked).

 The Chargent Orders Transaction package has the following fields that are involved in calculating a payment value: